vmware-archive/nerpa/ofp4/README.md

-through the rules written in `snvs.dl`, and installs those into Open vSwitch flow tables using OpenFlow.  ofp4 does not yet support P4Runtime digests or other ways of sending feedback to the P4Runtime controller, so it won't be able to support `snvs` MAC learning yet. ofp4 won't ever be able to support some P4 features, such customizable parsers and deparsers and most kind of arithmetic, at least not without adding new Open vSwitch extensions.
+through the rules written in `snvs.dl`, and installs those into Open vSwitch flow tables using OpenFlow.  ofp4 does not yet support P4Runtime digests or other ways of sending feedback to the P4Runtime controller, so it won't be able to support `snvs.p4` MAC learning yet. ofp4 won't ever be able to support some P4 features, such customizable parsers and deparsers and most kind of arithmetic, at least not without adding new Open vSwitch extensions.